Tookbaegee/munchhunt_web/README.md

 8. cd to this folder, `cd /var/www/site`.
 9. In the project directory, type `python -m venv venv`.
 This creates the python virtual environment.
 10. Activate the virtual environment by typing `source venv/bin/activate`.
-11. Install the package dependencies with the following command: `pip install wheel flask flask-wtf python-dotenv flask-bootstrap4 flask-mail flask-sitemap wsgi`
+11. Install the package dependencies with the following command: `pip install wheel flask flask-wtf python-dotenv flask-bootstrap4 flask-mail flask-sitemap wsgi flask-recaptcha`
 12. Set the permissions of the website (VERY IMPORTANT) with this command: `sudo chown -R [YOUR_USERNAME]:www-data /var/www/site`
 13. It is now time to create the service that starts the site.
 Type `sudo vi /etc/systemd/system/site.service` and paste the following cotents: